 Regulatory

-Tom has started to develop a varied regulatory practice.
-He has worked extensively as a Case Presenter for the Nursing and Midwifery Council, from interim order hearings to substantive hearings.
+Tom has worked extensively as a Case Presenter for the Nursing and Midwifery Council, from interim order hearings to substantive hearings.
 He has built a reputation for attention to detail and persuasive advocacy.

 Inquests, Inquiries and Public Law